 Triple Entente and Dreibund

-The German foreign policy got the country more and more in isolation.
-Great Britain was considered Germany’s “natural” ally, because Great Britain was in conflict with both Russia and France over colonies.
+The German foreign policy got the country more and more isolated.
+Great Britain,they assumed, was Germany’s “natural” ally as she was against both Russia and France over colonies.
 But at the same time, a program of warship construction under Admiral von Tirpitz began, and the Foreign Office did not see that it aroused suspicion in Great Britain.